Hawthorns

 February 29, 2024

-Confirm revised trail and parking alternatives to forward to the District’s PNR and subsequently to Board for consideration.
+PAWG to discuss and confirm which trail and parking alternatives including trail uses to recommend to the District’s PNR Committee and subsequently to Board for consideration.
+Receive public feedback.